Maxie's World: Crossover with Beverly Hills Teens

-On October 15, 1987, the Beverly Hills Teens made a crossover appearance on the animated DIC series Maxie's World.
-In the episode, entitled "Beach Blanket Battle", the Beverly Hills Teens visit Surfside High School to compete in a "Charity Challenge" against Maxie and her friends.
+The Beverly Hills Teens made a crossover appearance in the Maxie's World episode "Beach Blanket Battle", where they visit Surfside High School to compete in a "Charity Challenge" against Maxie and her friends.
 As a crossover episode, certain elements of the Beverly Hills Teens character designs (such as hair color) were altered to help distinguish the Beverly Hills Teens from their Maxie's World counterparts.